 We are committed to an open, transparent and professional relationship with HMRC and VOA based on mutual trust and collaborative working.

+We have regular dialogue with HMRC, with update calls taking place at least quarterly.
 We disclose what we believe is required and our stakeholders wish to see